yasenstar/ai-ml-dl/README.md

 ### Machine Learning (ML)

-- ML is a subset of AI that uses algorithms to learn patterns from data.
 - ML heavily relies on labeled data for training and making predictions.
 - ML automates learning from data and requires less manual intervention.
 - ML speci